 I had been too absorbed in my own fear to recognize how scared my husband was, too.
 His life was also forever changed.
 But instead of complaining, he expressed cherishing and commitment by supporting me through my illness in ways that I took for granted at the time.

 He rubbed my back when I was scared.
-He drove me to the Emergency Room in the middle of the night on countless occasions.
+He drove me to the emergency room in the middle of the night on countless occasions.
 When I had to change my diet, he joined me.
 He developed a patience with me that had not been there before.
-He was less quick to anger over small stuff and he started leaving love notes for me.
+He was less quick to argue over small stuff and he started leaving love notes for me.

 While he never came out and said it, almost losing me made him realize how much I meant to him.
 I felt loved and cared for.
 We now joke that my near-death experience is the secret to our healthy marriage.

 Thinking Out Loud

 As I compiled my Top 10 List for our date, I realized I was describing our everyday life.
 I wrote down things like playing and laughing together and that we get each other’s sense of humor.